 Other fixes come down to the details.
 Make sure all the light switches work, and if not, replace the light bulbs.
 Make sure door hinges aren’t squeaky or rusted.
 Make sure that nothing is broken.
 Re-grout kitchen and bathroom tile if need-be and replace any cocking that has receded.

 If you have two or more cars, try to park them somewhere else during the open house.
-If you can’t, make sure they are in the garage so that they don’t diminish your home’s curb appeal.
+If you can’t, make sure they are in the garage so that they don’t diminish your home’s curb appeal or trouble a potential buyer.

 Whether full or empty, your home will always look better with the garage doors closed.
 Give them a good scrub if dirt, dust, or scuff marks are noticeable on them.

 You love your pets, but not everyone is a dog or cat person.
-Potential buyers who have allergies or a fear of your pup will be uncomfortable when seeing your pets, especially if your pets are enthusiastic about meeting new friends.
+Potential buyers who have allergies or a fear of your pup will be uncomfortable when seeing your pets during the home staging, especially if your pets are enthusiastic about meeting new friends.

 If you have a safe, store anything of value that might be in plain sight or in the spaces potential buyers will look (and they’ll look everywhere).
 Otherwise, keep them with you when you vacate your home.